With the news that 2014 ranks as the warmest year, worldwide, in recorded history, the effects of climate change are becoming impossible to ignore.

 In 2015, TEDC renewed and expanded its vision to address the increasingly urgent need to integrate design and environment to confront climate change and its social justice impacts.
 TEDC accomplishes these objectives by providing New School faculty, students, and staff with opportunities for interdisciplinary research, teaching, practice, engagement, and environmental citizenship that focuses on a wide range of issues with a new level of intensity.

-In order to reduce the institution’s environmental footprint and carbon emissions, the university has established the following goals:
+In order to reduce The New School's environmental footprint and carbon emissions, the university has established the following goals

 To this end, the university has signed on to two major initiatives that demonstrate its dedication to fulfilling these sustainability goals:

 In August 2010, The New School and approximately 200 other schools signed on as a Charter Participant to the Sustainability Tracking, Assessment, and Rating System (STARS®), an initiative developed by the Association for the Advancement of Sustainability in Higher Education (AASHE).
 Created by universities for universities, STARS helps higher education institutions assess their efforts in sustainability across multiple categories.
 The New School received a STARS Silver rating in August 2011.

 Buildings Sustainable Initiatives

 Student-designed posters (PDF)